This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Vermont cerebral palsy lawyers are constantly fighting for justice for their clients.
 They guide disabled adults and parents of children with disabilities to help them file lawsuits and hold people accountable for their actions.

 A woman with cerebral palsy sued Walmart over workplace discrimination, an issue your child may face one day.
-The plaintiff had been working at Walmart in Rutland for years when she was promoted to manager for one of the store’s departments.
+The plaintiff had been working at Walmart in Rutland for years when she was promoted to manager of one of the store’s departments.

 This new position required her to climb a ladder, but limited movement in her left side and limbs made it difficult.[5]